(Read about our ratings)

 Whether you’d consider the Tattoo Yous an on-ear or over-ear design depends on the size of your ears.
 My ears are pretty large, and they kinda sorta fit inside the earpads, but still, the headphones mashed my pinnae somewhat.
 Plus, the clamping force is pretty high, and the earpieces only pivot back and forth a couple of degrees, so they have a limited ability to adapt to different head shapes.
 Thus, the Tattoo Yous weren’t very comfortable for me.

 I did like the control buttons along the top of the right earpiece.
-It’s pretty simple—just play/pause, volume up and volume down—but they’re intuitive and easy to use by feel.
+They’re pretty simple—just play/pause, volume up, and volume down—but they’re intuitive and easy to use by feel.
 You won’t even need to look at the manual.

 I mentioned something above about some V-Modas being bass-heavy, DJ-style headphones.
 That’s the case with the Tattoo Yous, too.
 Listening to jazz double-bassist Manel Fortià’s Despertar piano trio album (256kbps MP3, Microscopi), I generally liked what I heard from about 300Hz on up, but below that, it sounded like Fortià had borrowed Metallica bassist Robert Trujillo’s amp stack.
 On “Circular,” the bass level sounded elevated by about 6 or 8dB, relative to what I’d expect to hear in a jazz piano recording.
 It also sounded bloated; some of the subtleties of Fortià’s plucking were blurred beyond audibility.
 Weirdly, I didn’t have any complaints about colorations with the piano and the drums; the timbre of the instruments seemed about right, even though the bloated bass tended to obscure any sense of spaciousness that might have existed in the recording.

 To be fair, I realized I should put on some music more like what a DJ might play, so I cued up “Dumb Disco Ideas” from the electronic pop duo Holy Ghost!
-(Dynamics, 320kbps Ogg Vorbis, DFA / Spotify), an irresistible dance tune I’ve used as an occasional mood elevator since it was released nine years ago.
+(Dynamics, 320kbps Ogg Vorbis, DFA/Spotify), an irresistible dance tune I’ve used as an occasional mood elevator since it was released nine years ago.
 Again, I loved everything about the sound—the clear vocals, the fantastic dynamics, the sense of space—except for the elevated bass level.
-Frustrated, I got into the equalizer on my Samsung A53 phone, and brought the 63Hz slider down 6dB, the 125Hz slider down 4dB, and the 250Hz slider down 1dB—and vwalla!
+Frustrated, I got into the equalizer on my Samsung A53 phone and brought the 63Hz slider down 6dB, the 125Hz slider down 4dB, and the 250Hz slider down 1dB—and voila!
 The irrepressible, danceable drive of “Dumb Disco Ideas” came through like it’s supposed to.

 I wasn’t going to compare the Tattoo Yous with the typical reference headphones I’d use, because I already knew what I’d hear.
 And if you’ve read this far, you know what I’d hear.
 So instead, I grabbed something that’s similar in ways to the Tattoo Yous: the Marshall Monitor II A.N.C. noise-canceling headphones ($319.99).